HiBetaMax/mainnet-arkon-up/README.md

 # ArkON

-ArkON is a Vite-based Bitcoin wallet UI for Ark/Arkade flows with Lightning and on-chain support, optimized for deployment on Vercel.
+ArkON is a Vite-based Bitcoin wallet UI for Ark/Arkade flows with Lightning and on-chain support
 ## Features

 - Ark wallet creation, restore, backup, and password-gated unlock flow